 If you have a dispute over a business matter, you should consult with a knowledgeable business and commercial attorney.
 James G. Schwartz has represented Bay Area businesses since 1976.
-To schedule a free and confidential consultation to discuss your case, please contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation to discuss your case, please contact us today online or at (925) 463-1073.

 More Blog Posts: